 Female drivers may hold the key to reducing road fatalities, according to experts behind the upcoming safety initiative, Tread Safely Week, running this September 5-11.
-In its second year, the national road safety initiative comes as Australia’s road toll for the first seven months of 2016 stands at 761 fatalities, up 13 per cent on last year.
+In its second year, the national road safety initiative comes as Australia’s road toll for the first seven months of 2016 stands at 761 fatalities, up 13 per cent on last year, with more than half of them being granted accident replacement vehicles.
 Astoundingly, female fatalities on the roads accounted for only a quarter of these road deaths and has been decreasing for the past three years.
 Research commissioned by Bob Jane T-Marts confirms women are more safety conscious, but shows many lack the confidence to undertake basic roadworthy car checks.
 The Bob Jane T-Marts research reveals despite men being more likely than women to not replace tyres and knowingly drive on unsafe tyres, a third of women admit their husband or boyfriend carries out their car checks.
 In fact, women are also three times more likely to leave tyre pressure checks to experts and when it comes to self-measuring that all important tyre tread, almost 60 per cent of women never do it – more than double the figure for men.

 Off the back of these findings, leading safety expert and founder of the Australian Road Safety Foundation, Russell White, said this year’s Tread Safely Week has an added female focus.
 “The statistics are clear: if more females were armed with the know-how, we would have fewer dangerous vehicles on the road,” he said.
+But What are the Chances of Being in a Car Accident?
+That’s another question that sends shivers down spines.
 “Empowering a nation of ‘femechanics’ – by converting women’s superior safety consciousness into knowledge and skills – will ultimately save lives.”
 Bob Jane T-Marts National Marketing Manager Zsuzsa Zalatnai, said the female focus not only responded to the research, but also to the company’s daily interactions with women drivers.
 “The feedback from Bob Jane T-Marts stores is that women are crying out for a basic skill-set when it comes to this issue,” she said.
 ‘So as part of Tread Safely Week, we’ll be tackling this attitude versus skills gap with a series of hands-on female-only workshops in a selection of our stores.”

 With the help of Michelin experts, the selected Bob Jane T-Marts stores will pilot 45-minute femechanic workshops, which will include hands-on demonstrations of how to check tyre tread and pressure, how to put air in a tyre, and how to change a tyre.
 Michelin Australia’s Managing Director Cedric Binoit said the workshops were designed to give more women the confidence to carry out their own vehicle safety inspections.
 “Checking tyres is one of the easiest ways to help prevent accidents and may save lives,” he said.
 “Tyres help carry our most precious cargo – our families, and a few quick and simple checks can improve their safety on the road.”
 Men won’t be left in the passenger seat either, with the Tread Safely Week road show including an additional 11 local events where both genders will be reminded about the importance of road safety.